 - Fewer services.
 Smaller size means fewer needs and your credit union will usually only introduce services that its membership asks for.

-There is a very real alternative to big banks that is available to anyone.
-So, if you are ready to work locally and be a part of a community that is working to help each other, it might be worth your while to visit a credit union.
-Check out what they have to offer, decide what you need and see if there is a fit.
+There is a very real alternative to big banks available to almost everyone.
+If you are ready to work locally and be a part of a community focused on mutual financial health, it is worth your while to learn how credit unions work and see if you qualify for membership.

 Featured image credit: PEXELS